wrogati/userSeed-laravel/README.md

 Run the command into terminal:

-#### IF you want english names use 'us'in the option, see the example below
+#### IF you want english names use 'us' in the option, see the example below

 php artisan db:usseed --op=us

-#### IF you want portuguese names use 'pt'in the option, see the example below
+#### IF you want portuguese names use 'pt' in the option, see the example below

 php artisan db:usseed --op=pt

+After that, see the users table.
+The name, email and password are filled.

+# Aditional information

+#### The password is encrypted but is '123456' int plan text, if you need to enter in the application with some user.

+# Disclaimer

+Isn't recommended to use this package in production, is just solution to help to test your application.
+See the code and use as you want.